Course Descriptions and Registration

 STEP 2 CIRCLE IF APPLIES TO YOU: Special Education Classes Honors Language Arts Class

-o Special Education- IEP teacher will make referral according to student’s IEP
+o Special Education- IEP teacher will make a referral according to a student’s IEP

-STEP 3: STUDENTS BRING THIS FORM WITH YOU THE DAY TOOELE JUNIOR HIGH COUNSELORS COME TO YOUR LANGUAGE ARTS CLASS TO HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.
+STEP 3: STUDENTS, PLEASE RETURN YOUR COMPLETED COURSE REQUEST FORM TO YOUR LANGUAGE ARTS TEACHER BEFORE YOUR SCHEDULED DAY.
+ON YOUR SCHEDULED DAY, COUNSELORS WILL COME TO YOUR LANGUAGE ARTS CLASS AND HELP YOU ENTER YOUR COURSE REQUESTS ONLINE.

 Ø Please take extra time reviewing your elective choices.
 Classes and staffing decisions are made based on what you select now.
 Later class changes may be impossible.

-Ø The course requests form and teacher aide forms must be turned into the Counseling Office by Thursday, February 23rd by 12pm.
-All other applications and/or recommendations must be turned into the teacher over the class before February 23rd.
+Ø All applications and/or recommendations must be turned into the teacher over the class no later than February 7th.

 STEP 4: PARENT OR GUARDIAN AND STUDENT PLEASE SIGN BELOW